givenmnisi6/Digital-Wellnests/README.md

 ## Overview

-Digital Wellnests is an interactive game inspired by the book "Digital Wellnests: Let Us Play it Safe Nests!"
+Digital Wellnests is an interactive game inspired by the book "Digital Wellnests: Let us play in safe nests!"
 (2016) by Fischer and Von Solms.

 ## To-Do List